CodingLife1024/blog-content/black-scholes-introduction.md

 d_2 = d_1 - \sigma\sqrt{T}
 $

-These are the final pricing formulas for European call and put options derived from the Black-Scholes equation with the appropriate boundary conditions applied.
+These formulas are derived from the Black-Scholes PDE by applying the appropriate boundary conditions for European call and put options.
+The boundary conditions enforce that the option's value at maturity must match the payoff structure of the option, which then propagates backward through time to give the current option price.